oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 </details>

-### Actually starting the log capture
+### Step 3d: Actually starting the log capture

 First we will create the `fluentd-config-to-ooss` config map, this is in the `fluentd-to-ooss-configmap.yaml` This is the basic configuration of fluentd and tells it to output to the S3 service, it just used environment variable place holders for the actual setting details though, the Kubernetes runtime will replace those with the actual values from the environment when the configuration map is added to the pod as it starts.

-  30. In the OCI Cloud Shell type
+  1. In the OCI Cloud Shell type

   - `kubectl apply -f fluentd-to-ooss-configmap.yaml`